-FNW Division membership is comprised of approximately 419 physician and provider members.
+FNW Division membership is comprised of approximately 425 physician and provider members.
 Although this number is large, 41% of FNW members have been in practice for 20+ years.
 This is a significant portion of the membership of FNW.
 A detailed breakdown can be seen in the chart below:

 The number of physicians retiring and/or leaving the community continues to grow with those leaving citing high costs that the FFS compensation model currently can't meet with how some family physicians practice.
 Since 2016, there have been approximately 47 physicians leave the community with 11 physicians leaving in 2019 alone.
-Since the launch of the PCN, there have been 2 family physicians who have retired.
+Since the launch of the PCN, there have been 2 family physicians who have retired, 6 who have left the community and a practice of approximately 15 Family Physicians recently moved to a neighbouring community.

 Projected retirements in the next year are set at 7 with a five year forecast of 25 family physicians retiring out of the FNW communities.
-This projection is an estimate and is based on an estimate that approx 10% of our members that are 21+ years in practice will retire between 2020-2024 as we have 173 members that are 21+ yrs.
+This projection is an estimate and is based on an estimate that approximately 10% of our members that are 21+ years in practice will retire between 2020-2024 as we have 173 members that are 21+ yrs.
 Supportive resources such as RNs in Practice, access to rapid clinical counselling resources and practice improvement support are paramount to retaining the current physicians in the FNW, and recruiting future physicians to practice in these communities.